Tableau Stabilization and Lattice Paths: Longest Increasing Subsequences

+\bs We will often identify lattice paths with the concatenated sequence of entries in $ M $ they represent as we will do in \Cref{lem:LPsubseq} and \Cref{fig:latticepath1}.
+We are investigating these lattice paths because we are interested in the increasing subsequences they contain.

-\begin{Lemma} Any increasing subsequence of the reading word of $T^{(k)}$ is a subsequence of a lattice path within $M$. \end{Lemma}
+\begin{Lemma} Any increasing subsequence of $ w(q,T) $ is a subsequence of a lattice path within $M$. \end{Lemma}

-\begin{proof} Each increasing subsequence of the reading word of $T^{(k)}$ cannot go downward in $ M $ because that is going backward in reading order of $ T^{(k)} $.
-It also cannot go left in $ M $ because any entry used in column $ j $ of $M$ is bigger than any entry used in column $ (j - 1) $ of $ M $, \Cref{rem:inc}.
-Therefore any increasing subsequence of the reading word of $T^{(k)}$ goes only right and up in $ M $ and is thus a subsequence of a lattice path.
+\begin{proof} Each increasing subsequence of $ w(q,T) $ cannot go downward in $ M $ because that is going backward in reading order of $ T^{(q)} $.
+It also cannot go left in $ M $ because any entry in column $ j $ of $M$ is bigger than any entry in column $ (j - 1) $ of $ M $, by \Cref{rem:inc}.
+Finally, each entry of $ M $ is an increasing word, so increasing subsequences can only travel right within these points as well.
+Therefore any increasing subsequence of $ w(q,T) $ only travels right and up in $ M $ and thus must be a subsequence of a lattice path.